Val Camonica witch trials

 The Val Camonica witch trials were two large witch trials which took place in Val Camonica in Italy, in 1505–1510 and 1518–1521.
-They were among the biggest Italian witch trials, and caused the deaths of about 60 persons, in each trial: 110 in total.

 The best source for the trials is considered to be the Venetian Marin Sanudo, who was the chronicler to the Council of Ten from 1496 to 1536.
 The documentary evidence was destroyed by order of Giacinto Gaggia, the bishop of Brescia, to prevent it from being used by the anticlerical opposition.

 Background

 The region had not undergone full conversion to Christianity until the 5th century, and thus even by the 8th century, the area was still suspect for paganism.
 For example, after a ban on the practice promulgated in 724, Liutprand, King of the Lombards, feared the area would rebel.
 In the laws of 1498, stern laws are issued against all "Devilish heresy".
 In 1499, it was accused of having participated in a "Black mass", and it was reported to be common with such "depravity" in the area.